-Summer is a great time to relax, catch up on your reading list, play a few video games, or take on a part time job.
-Before college starts up again though in the fall, you may want to consider using this time to expand your search for financial aid.
+Summer is a great time to relax, catch up on your reading list, play a few video games, or take on a part-time job.
+Before college starts up again though, you may want to consider using some of your summer to expand your search for financial aid opportunities.
 Here are a few things you should be tackling this season.

 Review your Federal Aid Options

 The FAFSA, or Free Application for Federal Student Aid, is due on June 30 every year, just over a week into summer, so you should definitely have it done by this date!
 However, shortly after you turn in your documents, you should get a reply back regarding your offers.
 This is called a SAR or Student Aid Report.
 It will list everything the federal government is offering you.

 Take this time to review your options.
 Weigh the pros and cons of the direct subsidized and unsubsidized loans and decide which is best for you, your family’s finances, and your financial future.
 Also, remember to mark your calendar for June 30 of next year!
 You have to complete the FAFSA every year that you wish to apply for federal financial aid.